DSLituiev/lab-keras-r/running-docker-containers.md

 - login: `rstudio`
 - password:  `rstudio`

 You should then see an Rstudio interface that you can interact with much like how you would interact with Rstudio software.
+In 5/23's structured discussion, we will go over how to use this to train neural networks on your laptop!

 ### Download R scripts to train neural networks
 Type the following into the Rstudio interface to download the R scripts we have prepared [here](https://github.com/DSLituiev/lab-keras-r) for training neural networks.

     git clone https://github.com/DSLituiev/lab-keras-r.git

-We will be using `mnist_elasticnet_logistic_regression.R` (Penalized logistic regression on MNIST), `mnist_fc.R` (fully-connected neural network on MNIST) and `mnist_conv.R` (convolutional neural network on MNIST).
-In 5/23's structured discussion, we will go over how to train neural networks on your laptop!
+We will be using `mnist_elasticnet_logistic_regression.R` (penalized logistic regression on MNIST data), `mnist_fc.R` (fully-connected neural network) and `mnist_conv.R` (convolutional neural network).

 ### Stop docker container when done
 You should be able to stop the container by pressing `Ctrl+C` while in the terminal window with your running docker container.
 If it does not stop it (you do not get back control in that terminal window, and typing letter keys does not produce any reaction), it means you have the older version of the Docker container, and you need to follow instructions below.
 These instructions are also useful for double checking that you did indeed stop everything.